If clause variation

 Factuality and necessity are included in the "if" particle in Arcadia.
 For possible if clauses, the if particle is:

-- che, to express an implication that the if clause isn't a necessary condition
+- ef, to express an implication that the if clause isn't a necessary condition

 For counterfactuals, a "u" precedes the if particle.
 Some examples will clarify the uses of each case: